Aggi Pidugu: Plot

 The film revolves around the twin brothers, Raja and Madhav, who are born to King Mahendra and his Queen in a prosperous kingdom.
 Mahendra’s younger brother, Veerendra, hopes to inherit the throne, as Mahendra is childless.
 However, Veerendra’s aspirations are shattered when the Queen gives birth to conjoined twins.
 Though initially feared they would not survive, a British doctor employed by the royal family successfully separates the twins through surgery.
 The boys are named Raja and Madhav.

 During the twins' naming ceremony, Veerendra, motivated by greed, murders King Mahendra and the Queen in an attempt to seize the throne.
 He then tries to kill the infant twins, but Mahendra’s loyal servant, Veerayya, along with the British doctor, manages to hide the children.
 Veerendra, unable to find the twins, sets the palace on fire, believing that they are still inside.
 Veerayya and the Doctor, now resolved to protect the royal bloodline, take responsibility for raising the twins.
 Veerayya takes Raja to live in the forest, while the Doctor takes Madhav with him, ensuring that the boys live apart to avoid suspicion.

 Years later, the bond between the brothers remains strong despite their separation.
 Raja grows up in the forest and falls in love with a village girl named Roja, while Madhav, raised in a modern environment, adopts contemporary habits and falls for Malathi.
-Meanwhile, Veerendra, having usurped the throne, rules tyrannically.
+Meanwhile, Veerendra has usurped the throne and rules tyrannically.
 One day, Raja learns that Veerendra’s soldiers have tormented the villagers.
 In a fit of rage, he storms the royal court, defeats Veerendra’s men, and frees the villagers.
-Veerendra, shocked by the young man's audacity, begins to suspect the identity of this mysterious figure.
+Shocked by the young man's audacity, Veerendra begins to suspect the identity of this mysterious figure.

-Veerayya, fearful that Veerendra may have recognized Raja, decides it is time for the brothers to reunite.
+Fearful that Veerendra may have recognized Raja, Veerayya decides it is time for the brothers to reunite.
 Along with the Doctor, he arranges for Raja and Madhav to meet at their parents' graves.
 The brothers embrace and vow to reclaim their rightful throne.
 Raja immediately seeks to kill Veerendra, but Madhav intervenes, urging a peaceful resolution.
 However, Veerendra’s right-hand man, Vedanda, throws a knife at Raja, injuring him.
 Maddened by the attack, Madhav retaliates, and the brothers retreat from the scene.